 One large expense for businesses in the cost involved in physically producing and storing business assets such as documents, forms, and collateral.
 Commercial property costs are increasing and there are the added costs of office storage equipment such as filing cabinets, folders, and boxes.
 When including paper, printers, shredders etc, the costs add up.
 Having a document management system in place can help to

-- Reduce paper and printing costs, all information is maintained online in one platform
+- Reduce paper and printing costs, all information is online in one platform

-- Reduce the cost of storage for important documents and information as a document management system stores everything in the cloud.
+- Minimise the cost of storage for important documents and information as a document management system stores everything in the cloud.

-- Reduce liability costs for any confidential or private information that can be lost
+- Erase liability costs for any confidential or private information

 4 – Increased Security to your Business

 Implementing a document management system goes hand in hand with creating a security awareness program for your business.
-It provides better control over your business’s confidential documents by providing management over who can access what documentation.
+As a result, it provides better control over your business’s confidential documents by providing management over who can access what documentation.

-- Each document is controlled by a document owner who provides the permission on who can access it and edit it
+- Each document is in control by a document owner who provides the permission on who can access and edit it

 - Metadata is collected each time the documents are accessed and stores in the system, providing an audit trail

 - Hosted in the cloud, a document management system provides a greater level of privacy and security